Skhumbuzomasemola/Wireframing/README.md

 Figma is ideal for both **low-fidelity wireframes** and **high-fidelity designs**, making it a versatile choice for all stages of the design process.

+## Benefits of Wireframing in Software Development

+Wireframing is not just a design tool — it plays a critical role in the **software development lifecycle (SDLC)**.
+By visually outlining the structure and functionality of an application early on, wireframes help development teams build better software, faster.

+###  1. Clear Guidance for the Design & Development Process

+Wireframes serve as a **blueprint** for both UI/UX designers and developers.
+They provide a visual framework that outlines:

+- What content goes where
+- Which components are interactive
+- How users will navigate through the application **Example**: In the Figma wireframe shared earlier, you can clearly see sections like **“Sign In,” “Create Account,” “Location Search,” and “Property Listings.”** This layout gives front-end developers a solid foundation to begin creating the interface without waiting for high-fidelity visuals.

+###  2. Improved Team Communication

+Wireframes bridge the gap between **designers, developers, and stakeholders**.
+They ensure that everyone shares a common understanding of the product’s structure before development begins.

+- Designers get feedback on layout and functionality.
+- Developers understand expected behaviors and content flow.
+- Stakeholders can validate features and user journeys early.
+**Example**: A product manager can review the wireframe section for **“Villa Listings”** and ensure it includes pricing, ratings, and booking options — all before a single line of code is written.

+###  3. Faster Iteration & Reduced Rework

+Changes are easier and less expensive to make in the wireframing stage than during development.
+By catching usability or layout issues early, teams avoid costly revisions later.
+**Example**: If users find the **“Where to?” search bar** placement confusing in the wireframe, designers can quickly reposition it without affecting any underlying code.

+###  4. Helps Define Scope and Requirements

+Wireframes help teams identify and prioritize core features and workflows, reducing the risk of **scope creep** and unclear requirements.

+- Clarifies what needs to be developed
+- Highlights dependencies between features
+- Aligns development efforts with user needs

+**Example**: A wireframe that includes “Continue with Google” and “Continue with Facebook” buttons makes it clear to back-end developers that social login integration is part of the scope.

+###  Summary

+Wireframes are a powerful tool in software development.
+They:

+- Guide front-end and back-end teams with structure and expectations
+- Enable early feedback and alignment
+- Save time by catching issues before coding begins

+By using wireframes as a **shared visual plan**, teams work more efficiently, communicate more clearly, and deliver better products.